SaminKirigaya/Ecommerce_web_BackEnd_rest_api_with_NODE_JS_-STRIPE_PAY-/README.md

 - Buyer
 Based on the login of user one will be activated.

+## Important Note
+ The Project has three segment of login (User, Seller, Employee).
+If a seller does registration before login as the seller make sure to verify it using employee user id ....
+Employee can log in at Employee page.
+Employee admin id : email : gokus@gmail.com   pass : iamgoku

 ## Features

 -   Full Authentication and Authorization Based.